Yu-Five/GIML/README.md

 ### MOSI

 MOSI is a benchmark for multimodal sentiment analysis.
-We refer to the script provided by the [MMML repository](https://github.com/zehuiwu/MMML/blob/main/extract_audio.py) for data preprocessing.
+We refer to the script provided by the [official implementation of MMML (NAACL2024 oral)](https://github.com/zehuiwu/MMML/blob/main/extract_audio.py) for data preprocessing.
 See `/dataset/data/MOSI/mp4_to_wav_jpg.py`.
 Before using the preprocessed dataset, please modify `root_dir` in `/dataset/MOSIDataset.py`.

 ### NVGesture

 NVGesture is a video dataset for dynamic hand gesture recognition.
 We adopt the dataset source and preprocessing pipeline from the [Real-time-GesRec repository](https://github.com/ahmetgunduz/Real-time-GesRec), which extracts key frames and motion features for action recognition using a sliding-window approach with 3D CNNs.
-See `/dataset/data/NVGesture`.
+See `/dataset/data/NVGesture/`.
 Before using the processed dataset, please modify the `annotation_path` and `root_path` in `/dataset/NVGestureDataset.py`.

 ## Train